Genbox/SimpleS3/src/SimpleS3.Extensions.HttpClientFactory.Polly/README.md

 To use it, install the package [Genbox.SimpleS3.Extensions.HttpClientFactory.Polly](https://www.nuget.org/packages/Genbox.SimpleS3.Extensions.HttpClientFactory.Polly)

 ### Using Microsoft.Extensions.DependencyInjection
-If you are using [Microsoft's dependency injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) (recommended), then you simply add the extension like this
+If you are using [Microsoft's dependency injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) (recommended), then you simply add the extension like this:

 ```csharp
 ServiceCollection services = new ServiceCollection();